IHC reserves verdict over official holidays for Hindu employees

 During the hearing, petitioner’s counsel prayed to the court that the Hindu employees should be given holidays officially on their religious festivals ‘Holli’ and ‘Dewali’ etc as it was their basic right.

-He further added that the court may issue directives to the govt for announcement of advance salaries as well for these employees on special occasions.
+He further added that the court may issue directives to the government for announcement of advance salaries as well for these employees on special occasions.